Security Risks For Electronic Devices

 Not everyone considers the passwords as very important, most people do not protect their passwords as they should, but here we will give some security tips to help you secure your passwords.

 - You must change your protection passwords every six months to keep it secure and safe.

 - You must not use similar passwords for every device and every account.

-- You must never rely on default password of any device, change the default password as soon as you get the device.
+- You must never rely on the default password of any device, change the default password as soon as you get the device.

 - You must use two-factor authentication for your accounts this results in multilayered passwords that prevent your devices to be hacked.

 Think Before You Connect:

 It is most likely possible that you have already heard the statement “Think Before You Connect”.
 It means that whenever you are about to connect to a Wi-Fi, consider whether the network is secure enough to keep you secure as well.
 Public Wi-Fi networks are the most dangerous networks you can be connected to.
 Here are some things to think about before you connect.

-- You should never connect to a public Wi-Fi network, they are very convenient, as you are getting free Wifi access but, keep in mind that public Wifi networks are most likely be hacked by hackers.
+- You should never connect to a public Wi-Fi network, they are very convenient, as you are getting free Wifi access but, keep in mind that public Wifi networks are most likely to be hacked by hackers.

 - If possible, even using your private network you must create and use a Virtual Local Network (VLAN), as this is more secure.